Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 The phone rang and for a moment, time stood still.

-So loud was MacLeod’s scream down the phone that Gordon said he heard it down the street.
+So loud was MacLeod’s scream down the phone that Gordon said heard it from the street.

 The Tall One and the Bold Yin didn’t look back or they’d have seen what we did; one freaked out chargehand shouting at the doorman to stop us.